SophieDeBenedetto/action-cable-blog-post/README.md

 config.action_cable.allowed_request_origins = ['https://action-cable-example.herokuapp.com', 'http://action-cable-example.herokuapp.com']
 ```

-### Step 4: Deploy!
+### Step 5: Deploy!

 Now we're ready to `git push heroku master`.
 Go ahead and migrate your database and you should be good to go.

 ## Action Cable: Comprehensive, Sleek and Easy to Use

-So, how does Action Cable stack up to DHH's claims, one year later?
+So how does Action Cable stack up to DHH's claims, one year later?

 So far, we've seen that Action Cable runs seamlessly alongside our main Rails application.
-It's implementation falls right in line with the design patterns we've become so familiar with.
+Its implementation falls right in line with the design patterns we've become so familiar with.

 We mount the Action Cable server in the `routes.rb` file, alongside the rest of our routes.
 We write the code to broadcast new messages in the `#create` action of the Messages Controller, and we subscribe to those messages in a channel we define similarly to the manner in which we define Rails controllers.